Cheap Thrills: 30+ Drop-in Play Spaces for NJ Kids That Cost $15 or Less

 This toddler- and preschooler-focused drop-in playroom at the Maplewood Jewish Center is equipped with toys, puzzles, blocks, books, and more to keep little ones busy.
 It’s the perfect quiet spot to spend a rainy or chilly weekday morning.
 There’s plenty of room to park your stroller, so you can just wheel your tuckered-out tot home for naptime.
 Coffee and cold beverages are available for purchase, or bring your own to stash in the refrigerator on premises.
 While the kids play, get comfy on the couch and take advantage of the free Wi-Fi.

-Go fishing and get your sillies out at open play at Tag Along Place Space.
+Go fishing and get your sillies out during open play at Tag Along Place Space.

 Tag Along Place Space – Lake Hopatcong